-Rex Tillerson Is Not Going To Fire The Top Asia Diplomat Bannon Hates
+Rex Tillerson Is Not Going to Fire the Top Asia Diplomat Bannon Hates

 Bannon’s pledge to remove Thornton from State is the latest chapter in a long-running feud between Tillerson and the White House.
 For months, the Secretary of State has pushed back against efforts to meddle in his affairs and undermine his top aide, even reportedly yelling at White House personnel official over their resistance to making Thornton the permanent assistant secretary.

-Last month, Buzzfeed reported that Tillerson heard from the White House that Thornton was considered out of step with the Trump administration’s agenda.
+Last month, BuzzFeed reported that Tillerson heard from the White House that Thornton was considered out of step with the Trump administration’s agenda.
 But between Trump recently embracing China as a gambit for aiding the U.S. on North Korea and Bannon’s desire to punish China economically, it is unclear whose agenda Thornton is considered an obstacle to implementing.

 Unlike many candidates for the senior State position for Asia, Thornton has diplomatic experience on the ground in both China and Russia, giving her a unique background for diplomacy surrounding North Korea, which colleagues say she has been heavily involved in for years.
 It’s likely that her work contributed to the Trump administration’s 15-0 victory at the United Nations Security Council for imposing new sanctions on North Korea, an achievement it claims is underappreciated by the media.

 “I don’t think there’s another person in the United States better qualified.
-She’s an except diplomat with abundant experience, great instincts and a very practical sense of getting things done,” said Ryan Hass, the director for China, Taiwan and Mongolia on Barack Obama’s National Security Council.
-“She’s an important player in policy process for the development of options on North Korea.
-She’s very practical, results oriented, non-ideological.
-She has been at the center of pretty much every discussion with the Chinese on North Korea for several years now,”
+She’s an exceptional diplomat with abundant experience, great instincts and a very practical sense of how to get things done,” said Ryan Hass, the director for China, Taiwan and Mongolia on Barack Obama’s National Security Council.
+“She’s an important player in the policy process for the development of options on North Korea.
+She’s very practical, results oriented, and non-ideological.
+She has been at the center of pretty much every discussion with the Chinese on North Korea for several years now.”

 Other former colleagues describe Thornton as a “consummate foreign policy professional,” in the words of Abraham Denmark, who as Thornton’s Pentagon counterpart during the Obama administration, worked with Thornton on a daily basis.